Induction is an Instance of Teleological Causation

 Human Beings Acquire Reason

 Aristotle thought that over time human beings naturally acquire (the kind of cognition he calls) "reason" and that this process is an instance of teleological causation (change for the sake of an end).
 The end is the existence the unmovable first mover enjoys.
-The presence of reason makes human existence like the divine existence of the unmovable first mover.
+In acquiring reason, human existence naturally becomes like the divine existence of the unmovable first mover.

-The process in which human beings acquire reason is "induction" (ἐπαγωγή).
-The process of induction begins with perception.
+The natural process in which human beings acquire reason is what Aristotle calls "induction" (ἐπαγωγή).
+It begins with perception.
 Memory comes next.
 After memory, comes "experience."
 After experience, comes reason and the "knowledge" that belongs to reason.
 It follows that reason is not present in human beings from birth.
 It comes to be present as they mature.

 The relationship between "experience" and "reason" in induction is enabling, not evidential.
-Aristotle thinks that this experience enables a human being to have reason and knowledge that belongs to reason This experience does not provide evidence for this "knowledge."
+This experience enables a human being to have reason and knowledge that belongs to reason.
+This experience does not provide evidence for this knowledge.
 A human being does not infer this knowledge from this experience.
-Inference is an ability of reason.
+The ability to make inferences is an ability of reason.